Florida Child Support Calculator (2026)

 How Much Is Child Support in Florida?

-If you make $60,000 a year in Florida, child support for 1 child is estimated at $570 per month ($6,840 per year) based on the Florida Statute 61.30.
+If you make $60,000 a year in Florida, child support for 1 child is estimated at $570 per month ($6,840 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Florida Child Support Estimates by Income (2026)